-Rule 7.955(d) of the California Rules of Court has preempted all local rules relating to determination of the attorney fee to be awarded from the proceeds of a compromise, settlement, or judgment in an action to which a minor, a person with a disability, or a conservatee is a party.
+Rule 7.955(d) of the California Rules of Court has preempted all local rules relating to determination of the attorney fee to be awarded from the proceeds of a compromise, settlement, or judgment in an action to which a minor, a person with a disability, or a conservate is a party.
 (See Gonzalez v.
 Chen (2011) 197 Cal.App.4th 881, 884-885.)
 Rule 7.955 lists 14 nonexclusive factors the court may consider in determining an attorney's reasonable fee.
 One of the factors is "[s]tatutory requirements for representation agreements applicable to particular cases or claims."
 (Cal.
 Rules of Court, rule 7.955(b)(14).)
-Presumably, then, in a medical malpractice action, the MICRA contingent fee cannot be exceeded.
+Presumably, then, in a medical malpractice action, the MICRA contingent fee cannot be exceeded absent an order granting a motion under Business and Professions Code section 6146, subdivision (a)(3).
 (See Gonzalez, at pp. 886-888 [on minor's compromise of medical malpractice claim, trial court must determine whether, within the limitations of MICRA, the requested fees are reasonable under rule 7.955]; see also Romero, supra, 2018 WL 481564, at p.
 6.)
 Nor does the MICRA contingent fee have to be awarded.
 (Gonzalez, at pp. 885-887, 888.)
 "MICRA establishes caps on a recovery, not guarantees."
 (Id. at p.
 885.)

 In Marquez v.
 County of Riverside (Sept.
-15, 2014, E057369) 2014 WL 4537609, at page 8, an unpublished and thus uncitable opinion, the Court of Appeal construed Gonzalez "as indicating that the trial court must not assume the maximum amount of attorney fees permissible under MICRA constitutes reasonable fees.
+15, 2014, E057369) 2014 WL 4537609, at page 8 [nonpub. opn.], the Court of Appeal construed Gonzalez "as indicating that the trial court must not assume the maximum amount of attorney fees permissible under MICRA constitutes reasonable fees.
 Rather, the trial court is required to determine whether, within the limitations of MICRA, the requested fees are reasonable under rule 7.955."